onlyphantom/cvessentials/README.md

 ![](assets/ecv_caption.gif)

-## Workshops and Approach
+# Workshops
-The workshop will be delivered in English.
-Q&A Sessions will be in English and Bahasa Indonesia.

-The intended audience for this course and accompanying workshop are absolute beginners who have an interest in computer vision and prefer to learn from ground up principles rather than a "apply-and-go tutorial approach".

-The first scheduled workshop is January 4, 2020, which serves as an introduction to this course.
-Future courses will follow an in-classroom coding sessions with supporting Teaching Assistants.
+I conduct in-person lectures using the materials you find in this repository.
+These workshops are usually paid because there are upfront costs to afford a venue and crew.
+Not just any venue, but a learning environment that is fully equipped (audio, desks, charging points for everyone, massive screen projector, walking space fo teaching assistants, dinner).

+You can follow me [on Instagram](http://instagram.com/officialsamuel/) to be updated about the latest workshops.

+### Introduction to AI in Computer Vision
+- 4th January 2020, Jakarta
+    - Kantorkuu, Citywalk sudirman, Jakarta Pusat
+    - Time: 1300-1600
+    - 3 hour
+    - Fee: Free for Algoritma Alumni, 100k IDR for public

+### Computer Vision: Principles and Practice
+- 21st and 22nd January 2020, Jakarta
+    - Accelerice, Jl.
+Rasuna Said, Jakarta Selatan
+    - Time: 1830-2130
+    - 6 Hour
+    - Fee: Free for Algoritma Alumni, 1.5m IDR for public

+- 24th and 25th Feburary 2020, Bangkok
+    - JustCo, Samyan Mitrtown
+    - Time: 1830-2130
+    - 6 Hour
+    - Fee: Free for Algoritma Alumni, 9000 THB for public

 ## Image Assets
 - `car2.png`, `pen.jpg`, `lego.jpg` and `sudoku.jpg` are under Creative Commons (CC) license.

-- `sarpi.jpg`, `castello.png`, `canal.png` and all other photography used are taken during my trip to Venice.
+- `sarpi.jpg`, `castello.png`, `canal.png` and all other photography used are taken during my trip to Venice and you are free to use them.

+- All assets in Chapter 4 (the `digitrecognition` folder) are mine and you are free to use them.

 - All other illustrations are created by me in Keynote.